 |Access to HE||Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 15, Merit: 24, Pass: 6|

-You could enjoy a successful career at home or abroad.
 Our LLB (Hons) graduates go on to take up roles as barristers, solicitors, paralegals and chartered legal executives and can be found working in private practice, the Crown Prosecution Service, the courts, law centres, the police service, local and national government.

 Completion of the LLB represents the end of the academic stage of your training.
 To become a solicitor or barrister, you must then continue to complete the vocational stage of your training:

-If you wish to become a solicitor, you will need to complete the Legal Practice Course (LPC), or Solicitors Qualifying Examination (SQE).
+- If you wish to become a solicitor, you will need to complete the Legal Practice Course (LPC), or Solicitors Qualifying Examination (SQE).
 Our graduates are highly sought after by solicitors’ firms because of their practical skills underpinned by academic rigour.
 At Derby, we offer the LLM LPC, which equips you with both a masters qualification and the LPC.
 We are currently developing an SQE provision.

 - If you wish to become a barrister, you must take a one-year full-time or two-year part-time Bar Professional Training Course (BPTC).
-Our students are particularly successful at winning substantial scholarships for the BPTC, which says something of our teaching calibre.
-In 2014, for example, three graduates were awarded a total of £42,000 in scholarships from Middle Temple and Lincoln’s Inn, and one student was awarded a Middle Temple Major Award, the Sir Robert Micklethwaite Memorial Prize.
+Our students are particularly successful at winning substantial scholarships for the BPTC, which is testimony to the calibre of teaching we offer.
+Please note, we do not offer the BPTC at the University of Derby

 Our Careers and Employment Service will provide you with support from day one of your course to ensure you leave Derby as a ‘work-ready’ graduate – industry aware, motivated and enterprising.
 Throughout your studies, you’ll also benefit from our Personal Development Planning (PDP) scheme which enables you to reflect on your learning and develop your career ambitions.